kragen/dumpulse/README.md

 Performance and code weight
 ---------------------------

+Roughly, Dumpulse takes about 2 μs to handle a heartbeat message and 64 μs to send a health report, varying of course based on the processor you run it on.

 Compiled for Linux with amd64 with GCC 5.4.0 with `-Os`, dumpulse is 356 bytes of amd64 code and 76 instructions.  (`-fPIC` adds two more bytes.)